AKSKL/policies/Community_Guidelines.md

 Do not "backseat moderate".
 "Backseat moderating" means acting like or taking on the role of a moderator.

 ## Disrespect and Harassment
 Do not disrespect or harass anyone.
+This includes, but is not limited to, using derogatory or vulgar language towards other members of the community.

+## Impersonation
+Do not impersonate any person or group of people.
+Do not act in a manner that's intended to mislead others into believing that you are someone that you are not.

 ## Roles
 Do not ask for or request a role on our server.
 Additionally, do not mention a role on our server, even if it's mentionable.
 If you are in need of support, you can mention the @Support role, but we ask that you use this wisely.